N.A.C Property Clearance

 Mark Parry Business Owner

-Unfortunately most second hand furniture and general household items have a relatively low value in the current economic climate, this is due to cheap mass production and the current availability of these items through online markets and charity shops.
+Unfortunately most antique, second hand furniture and general household items have a relatively low value in the current economic climate, this is due to cheap mass production and the current availability of these items through online markets and charity shops.

 Charity Shop Competition

-The charity shop competition has resulted in a price war driving the value of good quality second hand furniture through the floor and resulting in the lower value item's becoming worthless, in the end most good quality second hand furniture now has a relatively low value, for more information about the impact of charities on the high street please click our the link named charity house clearance.
+The charity shop competition has resulted in a price war driving the value of good quality second hand furniture through the floor and resulting in the lower value item's becoming worthless, in the end most good quality second hand furniture now has a relatively low value, for more information about the impact of charities on the high street please click our link named charity house clearance.

 There are also loads of online markets selling furniture and general household items, again this creates issues with the value of these items, the same rule applies in any market the more availability of a product there is then it's value will drop, I think at the moment furniture and general household items are at an all time low, this creates good opportunities for buyers but not so good for sellers.

 Unfortunately antique furniture has become a thing of the past, and yes that joke was intended, it is common practice to define "antique" as applying to objects at least 100 years old, but in reality the antique trade now very rarely class a piece of furniture as Antique unless it's at least 200 years old.

 And even then they would prefer Items that are in good condition with no repairs needed, which to be honest is rare for a piece of furniture that old, the above photo is of a genuine Welsh Dresser that is a couple of hundred years old and worth around £500.